Gingerbread Scones flavored with cinnamon and molasses and drizzled with vanilla glaze are a delicious family treat during the holidays or any time!

-I moved mine near our open kitchen window to cool in the morning air.
+I moved the scones near our open kitchen window to cool in the morning air.
 See the raw sugar glistening on the top of the scones?

 It’s not necessary to garnish the scones once they’ve cooled off, but I wanted to add a bit of pretty icing to each one to make them look even better!
-I mixed up powdered sugar, water, and a bit of cinnamon into a glaze-like consistency, poured it into a squeeze bottle (you can also use a resealable bag, then snip a little corner off the bottom) and decorated the scones.
+To do this, simply mix up powdered sugar, water, and a bit of cinnamon into a glaze-like consistency.

-Let the glaze firm up just a bit, and they’re all done!
-Ready to eat… now where’s my huge mug of coffee?
+Let the glaze firm up just a bit, and then the gingerbread scones are all done!
+Ready to eat… so where’s my huge mug of coffee?

 Hope you will consider trying this recipe!
 It certainly doesn’t have to be the Holiday season to enjoy a good scone now, does it?
 Have a fantastic day!